 I am always amazed that many overweight and obese people will seriously consider their doctor’s advice to lose weight for back pain relief, but will scoff at the recommendation of losing weight under threat of possible imminent death.
 This speaks volumes as to the true misery of ongoing dorsalgia.

-Weight Loss for a Herniated Disc Rewards
+Losing Weight for a Herniated Disc

 Let’s forget back and neck pain for a moment (that would be nice to be able to do, right?)
 Instead let’s focus on your general health: